COUNTY OF VERMILION RIVER RESPONSE TO COVID-19

 The County of Vermilion River is making every effort to limit the spread of COVID-19 Coronavirus.
 Effective March 17, 2020 at 4:30pm, the County of Vermilion River Administration Office, Gas Utility Shop and Public Works Shop will be closed to in-person public access.

 The County of Vermilion River will remain closed to the public until further notice.

 We are following the recommendations from Alberta Health Services, the Alberta Chief Medical Officer, the World Health Organization and federal health authorities as our key objectives are:

 - Limiting the spread of any infections

 - Continuity of operations

-After closing the buildings to in-perosn public access, the County has initiated work from home protocols, staggered shifts at our facilities and other contingency measures to ensure critical infrastructure and services are maintained, while keeping employees and the public safe.
+After closing the buildings to in-person public access, the County has initiated contingency measures to ensure critical infrastructure and services are maintained, while keeping employees and the public safe.
 We are pleased that the County continues to fully operate core services during this difficult time.